 |SBI Nifty Index Fund||3.83 %||12.29 %||11.31 %||11.93 %|

-The above table highlights that they are hardly any significant differences in the returns of actively managed large-cap equity funds and index funds in India.
-As John C Bogle, father of passive investing said, “the chances of equity fund managers consistently beating the market is little, therefore, the risks taken by fund managers are unjustifiable.”
+The above table highlights hardly any significant differences in the returns of actively managed large-cap equity and index funds in India.
+As John C Bogle, father of passive investing, said, “the chances of equity fund managers consistently beating the market is little.
+Therefore, the risks taken by fund managers are unjustifiable.”

 Should You Invest in Index Funds in India?

 Index funds are simple and remarkably effective in wealth creation over the long term.
 But, whether to invest in index funds in India or not depends on your long-term investing goals and risk preferences.

 One of the biggest advantages of index funds in India is that their performance is easy to track.
 You need to track the fund’s underlying index to know how your fund is performing.